Flew out to Wyoming after the program yesterday for, say, just a social dinner with some friends.

 I don't care.

-Rick Lazio, he didn't even go after her, just left his podium in a debate during a Senate race uh campaign, went over, presented her a piece of paper on eliminating some kind of fundraising, and uh drive by's went nuts with the fact that he invaded her space.
+He just left his podium in a debate during a Senate race campaign, went over, presented her a piece of paper on eliminating some kind of fundraising.

-Now we all know what that is an allusion to.
+Now, we all know what that is an allusion to, but we have even more from Michelle Obama.

-This is last Friday in Council Bluff's Iowa, a portion of her introduction of her husband Barack Hussein Obama.
+This is last Friday in Council Bluffs, Iowa, a portion of her introduction of her husband, Barack Hussein Obama.

-Fear of everything.
+Fear, fear of everything.

-Fear that he might lose.
+Fear that we might lose.

 Fear that he might get hurt.